 Consumers continue to display appetite for mobile data with data-heavy applications in their daily lives and your Company expect this trend to continue.
-With 5G round the corner in next few years assures greater opportunities in this new world where the future of Telecom industry in India is said to have several opportunities towards creating new revenue streams in the next decade by offering several benefits to consumers.
+With 5G round the corner where India is expected to be the second largest market for 5G Services in next 10 years assures greater opportunities in this new world where the future of Telecom industry in India is said to have several opportunities towards creating new revenue streams in the next decade by offering several benefits to consumers.

-As mobile network operators spread the reach and look forward to introducing new and faster technologies with extensive deployment of optical fiber in the existing network as well as for residences (FTTH) for the network to be laid in coming years to support new broadband services is stressed to be more important to meet the upcoming bandwidth requirements.
-With continued momentum around core telecommunications businesses, Mobile devices and related broadband connectivity continue to be more and more embedded in the fabric of society today and are key in driving the momentum around some key trends such as video streaming, Internet of Things (IoT), and mobile payments.
+As mobile network operators spread the reach and look forward to introducing new and faster technologies with extensive deployment of optical fiber in the existing network as well as for residences in coming years to support new broadband services to meet the upcoming bandwidth requirements.
+Under the Digital India initiative, the Government is aiming to supply internet access throughout the country, connecting rural citizens to bridge the digital gap between cities and villages through fiber optics network, which plays an important and critical role in realizing the dream of Digital India.
+Mobile devices continue to be embeded in the fabric of society today and are key in driving the momentum such as video streaming, Internet of Things (IoT), and mobile payments.

-India's Telecom sector revival is likely to beprolonged and the pressure on the cash flows of service providers is likely to continue and remain intense as the larger operators are contesting to acquire subscribers of the exiting Telco's.
+In these unprecedented times, the strength and reliability of telecom networks are critically important in keeping people connected while they are physically apart.
+Connectivity is a lifeline for our first responders and healthcare professionals, our educators, and our Governments, being at the epicenter of growth & innovation.
+India's Telecom sector revival is likely to beprolonged with the pressure on cash flows and competition remain intense as the larger operators are contesting to acquire subscribers of the exiting Telco's.
 However, on a longer term, recovery expected in the sector on the back of a consolidated structure, better pricing power and data usage.